xuehuaxue/EKart/README.md

 I was responsible to build the frontend from scatch, which is the codes in this repo.
 Due to the fact that the backend-side contains skeleton codes from Infosys and it was done by the backend team, I didn't include it in this repo.

-### Remeber, this app doesn't store product images in url, all product images are randomly generate using "https://picsum.photos/150/150/?random"
+> Remeber, this app doesn't store product images in the database, all product images are randomly generate using "https://picsum.photos/150/150/?random"

 The app provides few key features: